osnr/TabFS/README.md

 ## Setup

+**disclaimer**: security, functionality

 First, install the browser extension.

 Then, install the C filesystem.

 ### 1. Install the browser extension

 (I think it will work on Edge or Opera or whatever, too.
-You'll need to change the native messaging path in install.sh in those cases.)
+You'll need to change the native messaging path in install.sh in those cases.
+Not sure about Safari.)

 #### in Chrome